squireChuck/asset-projection-analysis/docs/asset-projection-analysis-system.md

 The high-level functional requirements of the Asset Project Analysis System are as follows.

+Display different chart types
+- TODO Model files vs Change to prior charts

+Multiple asset files
+- As a user, I want to compare Assets across multiple years so that it's easier to identify anomalies.
+   - Sometimes I don't know an Asset's characteristic so I refer to prior years to gain context.
+   - It's easier to compare Assets between years when they're on the same graph, e.g. as opposed to consecutive, separate graphs.
+   - Applies to the following types of charts: Model files

 Visible projections
-- As a user, I want to control which projections are visible in both charts so that it's easier to analyze the most useful projections.
+- As a user, I want to control which projections are visible so that it's easier to analyze the most useful projections.
    - Toggle which Projections are shown
+   - Applies to the following types of charts: Model files

 Visible assets
-- As a user, I want to control which assets are visible in both charts so that it's easier to analyze the most useful assets.
+- As a user, I want to control which assets are visible so that it's easier to analyze the most useful assets.
    - Toggle which Assets are shown
+   - Applies to the following types of charts: Model files, Change to prior
-   - TODO search back, bulk select/clear, select 1
+   - TODO bulk actions (select all/clear all), filter text box, select only

-Multiple asset files
+   - TODO chart legend (when chart setting enabled) allows toggling individual asset datasets

+Customizable chart settings
-- As a user, I want to compare Assets across multiple years so that it's easier to identify anomalies.
+- As a user, I want to toggle on/off the chart legends so that I can disable them when they get in the way (e.g. many datasets) and enable them when they're most helpful (e.g. few datasets).
-   - Sometimes I don't know an Asset's characteristic so I refer to prior years to gain context.
-   - It's easier to compare Assets between years when they're on the same graph, e.g. as opposed to consecutive, separate graphs.

-Feature: Change over year charts
-- TODO

-Feature: Quality of life
-- Chart settings - legend toggle

 ## Non-functional requirements